|Leo making me make fart noises, because that is never not funny to him.|

 Another tactic NCSA uses is publishing harrowing, parent-perspective accounts of autistic kids and adults having meltdowns, self-injury, or aggression.
 I can guarantee that I've never read a single such "real autism expose"—not one—that hadn't also happened to parents, self-advocates, and professionals I know, and who chose to help their loved one or client instead of focusing on how hard the experience was for them.
 The difference, besides respecting another human being's privacy and dignity, is approaching an autistic person in distress from a perspective of "what is wrong" and "how can I help them?" and also from understanding how things non-autistic people don't think twice about can be really frustrating or intolerable for some autistic people, like transitions, lights, and scents.
 It is disheartening to see parents being encouraged to take the approach that "this is the fault of autism which is a burden on me and all I can do is support an organization that says they have answers."

-In contrast to the NCSA, autistic self-advocates don't they claim to be able to "fix" anyone or everything.
+In contrast to the NCSA, autistic self-advocates don't claim to be able to "fix" anyone or everything.
 What they do want is to ensure that everyone who needs accommodations for their brains gets those accommodation from day one.
 Self-advocates want these basic rights with the full understanding that some autistic people will still sometimes be self-injurious, or remain non-speaking, even with the most understanding parents and all of the accommodations possible.
 And even when things are hard for everyone.

 Parenting is never going to be a pony party, no matter how easygoing kids are.
 But the baseline is that, whether our kids have intensive support needs or not, we parents need to be on our kids' sides.
 Plus we know, too well, what happens when the negativity and parent-burden mentality of organizations like NCSA are not countered: we will continue to see filicides of "severe" autistic and disabled people.
 As disabled advocate Ruti Regan notes,